kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 ## Alternatives

-### Add ReplicatedJobsStatus parameter into the StartupPolicy API
+### Add ExecutionPolicyRule parameter into the StartupPolicy API

 Currently, when StartupPolicy is set to InOrder, the controller waits until replicatedJobs be in Ready status before creating the next replicatedJobs.